Moohan/HomeAssistant-OctopusEnergy/_docs/faq.md

 2. Search for "Octopus Energy"
 3. Click on one of the meters
 4. Click on "Download diagnostics"
-5. Take the contents of the downloads json file and paste into the bug report.
+5. Take the content of the downloads JSON file and paste it into the bug report.
 Remember to surround the contents with ``` both at the start and end.